Treaty of al-Hudaybiya: Traditional account

 The document was written by Ali.
-As he was writing, "This is what Muhammad, the apostle of God, has agreed with Suhayl b.
-'Amr", Suhayl objected that he did not believe in his prophethood, hence he could write only his name, to which Muhammad consented.
+As he was writing, "This is what Muhammad ﷺ, the apostle of God, has agreed with Suhayl b.
+'Amr", Suhayl objected that he did not believe in his prophethood, hence he could write only his name, to which Muhammad ﷺ consented.
 After the document was written, Suhayl's son Abu Jandal converted to Islam and turned up to join the Muslims but was handed over to Suhayl in keeping with the treaty.
 Umar and some other Muslims were unhappy about the truce with the people whom they regarded as the enemies of God.
-Muhammad called on his followers to shave their heads and sacrifice their animals.
+Muhammad ﷺ called on his followers to shave their heads and sacrifice their animals.
 They were reluctant to do so but followed after he had set an example.
-While Muslims then returned to Medina, the Sura 48 of the Qur'an was revealed.
+While Muslims then returned to Medina, Surah 48 of the Qur'an was revealed.

 Aftermath

+The Treaty of Hudaybiyyah was breached when the Banu Bakr tribe attacked the Banu Khuza’ah who were allies of the Muslims.
+Following a request for support from the Banu Khuza’ah the Islamic Prophet sent an ultimatum to the Quraysh demanding blood money or the treaty would be declared void.
+This violation prompted the Muslims to march on Mecca in 630 CE and take control of the city.
+The conquest was bloodless and involved no forced conversions as the Prophet granted general amnesty rather than seeking revenge.
+While ten individuals were initially excluded from this pardon most were subsequently forgiven.

 Those converts who later escaped to Medina were returned in accordance with the treaty.
 Abu Basir, one of the returned, escaped to the sea coast and was later joined by some 70 others, including Abu Jandal.
 They formed a guerrilla band and started raiding Meccan caravans to Syria.
 The Meccans eventually asked Muhammad to take them back to Medina.
-The treaty was later breached by the Muslims when some Muslim women from Mecca escaped to Medina, after which Muhammad received Surah Al-Mumtahanah (60:10) which forbade the return of these women to the disbelievers.